Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 The eastern picture is more nuanced.
 Turkey's far southeastern provinces share long borders with Syria and Iraq, and these areas have been the site of sustained military operations against the Kurdistan Workers' Party (PKK), which Turkey, the United States, and the European Union designate as a terrorist organization.
 Cross-border incursions into northern Iraq and northeastern Syria continue in 2026, and the security forces maintain a heavy presence in provinces like Sirnak, Hakkari, and parts of Mardin.

 Between these two extremes lies a broad middle ground.
 Cities like Ankara, Izmir, Bursa, and Trabzon are functional urban centers where everyday life proceeds normally but where political tensions can surface as protests or security operations with limited advance warning.
-Understanding these distinctions -- rather than treating Turkey as a single risk category -- is essential for anyone planning travel or operations in the country.
+Understanding these distinctions, rather than treating Turkey as a single risk category, is essential for anyone planning travel or operations in the country.

 Turkey is safe for most tourists visiting established destinations in 2026, but the southeastern border zone requires serious security assessment, and political developments across the country warrant ongoing monitoring.

-2. Current Security Situation
+2. What Is the Current Security Situation?

 Turkey's security environment in 2026 is shaped by several overlapping dynamics.
 The PKK conflict in the southeast remains the most significant armed threat, with military operations in Sirnak, Hakkari, and Siirt provinces continuing on a near-daily basis.
 Cross-border operations into northern Iraq (particularly the Metina, Zap, and Avasin-Basyan regions) are ongoing, and retaliatory PKK attacks on military positions occur periodically.